cscorley/dissertation/chapters/3_method/1_approach.md

 ### Approach overview

-The overall difference in our approach and the standard approach described in Section \ref{sec:related-general} is minimal.
+The overall difference in my approach and the standard approach described in Section \ref{sec:related-general} is minimal.
 For example, compare Figures \ref{fig:snapshot-flt} and \ref{fig:changeset-flt}.
-In the changeset approach, we only need to replace the training documents while the remainder of the approach remains the same.
+In the changeset approach, I only need to replace the training documents while the remainder of the approach remains the same.

 The changeset-based approach requires two types of document extraction: a